Wall Street seeks a valuable resource from Washington state’s aging farmers: their water

 COLUMBIA COUNTY — Decades ago, John Andrews’ late father went broke farming potatoes.
-He lost the family farm, and never wanted was his son in the same business.
+He lost the family farm, and never wanted his son in the same business.

 And yet, there Andrews stood this spring on a scrabbly hill near Starbuck, Wash., looking over his family’s dominion — a 9,700-acre farm and ranch at the edge of the Palouse prairie.